Who actually ‘owns the rights’ to massage?

 ‘Ownership’ can be a strange thing

 Every now and then people get together and draw a line in the sand somewhere on the planet.
-Then they build fences, station men with guns there, call it a ‘border’ and don’t let anyone come in unless they follow their rules and can show the right papers.
+Then they build fences and walls, station men with guns there, call it a ‘border’, and don’t let anyone come in unless they follow their rules and can show the right papers.